 ENCOURAGE STUDENTS TO APPLY FOR CALFRESH BENEFITS

-Eligible students can access up to $194 a month for groceries through CalFresh, the nutrition benefit formerly known as food stamps.
-A local CalFresh outreach coordinator also accepts applications at the UCR’s Farmer’s Market.
+Eligible students can access up to $204 a month for groceries through CalFresh, the nutrition benefit formerly known as food stamps.
+A local CalFresh outreach coordinator also accepts applications.
+Double your CalFresh Dollars at any participating Farmer’s Market.
+By spending $20 you can get an extra $20 to spend at a farmer’s market.
 A valid student ID is required.